johncheetham/gshogi/README-windows.txt

  1. Install python 3.4

-    Don't use Python 3.5 since pygobject for windows doesn't support it.
+    Don't use later versions since pygobject for windows doesn't support it.

     Download from https://www.python.org/downloads/
     I used version 3.4.4 64 bit